 Tursasha is a village of approximately 4,000 people located in the Nyandarua County of Kenya.
 Water runoff from the slopes of Turasha and the rest of the Aberdare Range leads to the river Malewa.
 The river Malewa then feeds Lake Naivasha, one of the most important lakes in Kenya's tourism, horticulture, and floriculture businesses, and a crucial water source in this semi-arid region.
 Restoring the forests of Turasha will greatly benefit this interconnected ecosystem.

 Owned by the Kenya Agricultural Research Livestock (KALRO), the forest on this land has been largely depleted over time leading to major environmental repercussions on the local community.
 The Turasha community approached KALRO and Eden in order to reforest, restore, and protect the land.
 Through the community's request, Eden has partnered with KALRO to gain access to the land and KALRO has agreed to use its land as a protected zone for reforestation.

-We (Eden) will hire local people to reforest their region by planting Afromontane trees at Turasha while stimulating economic growth, breaking the cycle of poverty, and empowering the community.
+Eden Reforestation Projects (Eden) will hire local people to reforest their region by planting Afromontane trees at Turasha while stimulating economic growth, breaking the cycle of poverty, and empowering the community.